Kingof69/LeetCode/README.md

 Problems & Solutions

-Python full list. ♥ means it quite hard for me
+Python full list.
+♥ means it quite hard for me
+🔒 means you need a subscription.

 | #   | Title                                                                 | Solution                                                                                                                                         | Basic idea                                                               |
 |-----|----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|